navibyte/geospatial/dart/geodata/README.md

   final info = (await meta.openAPI()).content['info'] as Map<String, dynamic>;
   print('Terms of service: ${info['termsOfService']}');

+  // conformance classes (text ids) informs the capabilities of the service final conformance = await client.conformance();
+  // the service should be compliant with OGC API Features - Part 1 and GeoJSON if (conformance.conformsToFeaturesCore(geoJSON: true)) {
+    print('The service is compliant with OGC API Features, Part 1 and GeoJSON');
+  } else {
+    print('The service is NOT compliant.');
+    return;
+  }

   // get a feature source (`OGCFeatureSource`) for Dutch windmill point features final source = await client.collection('dutch_windmills');